 Once you have mastered the above tricks, how about having a go at getting your dog to roll over?
 To learn this new trick, have your furry friend lay down and have a treat ready.
 Once you have your dog laying down, with a treat guide your dog to lay on one side, praise them and then feed them their treat.
 Try again and once on their side use another treat and praise to guide them onto their back, this may take some time and several attempts!
 After your dog has managed to roll onto their back, then try to guide them with another treat to continue so they roll all the way over, we recommend having several treats at hand for this.
 Once your dog has mastered the trick with the aid of the treat, stop using a treat and start using the command ‘roll over’ and use a circular hand motion if you wish, once they roll over without the aid of a treat, make sure to reward them with plenty of praise and another treat afterwards.

-Being inside is the perfect time to teach your old or new dog a new trick.
 Make sure to constantly praise and reward your dog whilst they are learning, as well as to repeat teaching their new tricks.
-Share photos of you teaching your dog a new trick and share your tips on how to teach your dog new tricks.
+Share photos of you teaching your dog a new trick and share your tips on how to teach your dog new tricks on social media.

 SIGN UP FOR MONTHLY NEWS